geha-group/geha-group.github.io/_deimos/paper2.md

 #external_url:
 ---

-Paper II (Geha 2026) presents the largest self-consistent sample of spectroscopically-derived quantities for Milky Way satellite galaxies and globular clusters based on a homogeneous re-analysis of individual stars observed with the Keck/DEIMOS spectrograph.
+<a href="https://arxiv.org/abs/2602.10202">Paper II</a> (Geha 2026) presents the largest self-consistent sample of spectroscopically-derived quantities for
+Milky Way satellite galaxies and globular clusters based on a homogeneous re-analysis of individual stars observed with the Keck/DEIMOS spectrograph.
 We determine uniform internal velocity dispersions, enclosed dynamical masses, mean [Fe/H] metalliticies, and internal